Marvykalu/udacity-security-analyst-nanodegree/monitoring-logging-and-responding-to-incidents/README.md

 - Read and analyse Packet Capture with **Wireshark**

 - Create new **Snort** rules to detect all alerts.
 See [local.rules](https://github.com/Marvykalu/udacity-security-analyst-nanodegree/blob/main/monitoring-logging-and-responding-to-incidents/local.rules) for the snort rules.
+Note, the rule was tested and observed to generate more than 3 alerts.

 - Use **Splunk** to Collect and Analyse Data